kahinimehta/HanabiTask/README.md

-*This repository contains the code, implementation details, instructions, and video demo for the Hanabi task adapted for single neuron recordings.*
+*This repository contains the code, stimuli, implementation details, instructions, and video demo for the Hanabi task adapted for single neuron recordings.*
 1. `generate_stimuli.py` - code used to generate stimuli for the task
 2. `Shapes.zip` - stimuli for the game
 3. `task_v0.0.py` - first version of the game tested in pilot (localizer+practice task only)